 The US Dept of Commerce Small Business Administration (the SBA) Counseling & Training has helpful programs for businesses.

-CRAFT: Collaborative Regional Alliance for Farmer Training in Western CT.
-Apprenticeship program on several cooperating organic farms.
+CRAFT: Collaborative Regional Alliance for Farmer Training: Apprenticeship program on several cooperating organic farms.

 New England Willing Workers on Organic Farms an apprenticeship placement service.